ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 **Important**

-As we are going to use the `@property` decorators a lot today, so let's explain it.
+We are going to use the `@property` decorators a lot today, so let's explain it.

 Properties, defined via the `@property` decorator are invalidating - whenever a property changes, the component automatically re-renders.